| "Life,

 English law since the Magna Carter. (.back

+to top.)
 "Liberty,

 Fraternity, [Static] Equality".